pimcore/pimcore/doc/Development_Documentation/00_Overview/README.md

 Its API driven approach makes it easy to develop with Pimcore, allows integration into every IT infrastructure and makes it easily extendable.
 Even headless execution of Pimcore is possible.

 Pimcore is built for developers and should empower them to build great digital experiences easily.
-As a consequence Pimcore is NOT an ‘out-of-the-box’ software product like Wordpress, Magento, Akeneo, WooCommerce, Shopify and others.
+As a consequence, Pimcore is NOT an ‘out-of-the-box’ software product like Wordpress, Magento, Akeneo, WooCommerce, Shopify and others.
 You need a developer to get started.

 ![Pimcore](../img/pimcore_basis.png)